YannaelB/miniprojet441/README.md

-I recommand to use an anaconda environment with pygame and pyserial installed on it.
-Run ''main_proj.c'' on your LPC804 and then run ''main.py'' in the directory AirHockey.
+The aim of this project is to control the two paddles of a Pong game using infrared sensors.
+Thus, two players can compete by using their hands to control the vertical position of the paddles while viewing the game interface on Python (Pygame).
+To reuse this project, I recommend setting up an Anaconda environment with Pygame and Pyserial installed.
+Run 'main_proj.c' on your LPC804 (or another microcontroller equipped with infrared sensors and an ADC converter, though this may require some changes in the C code).
+Then run 'main.py' in the AirHockey directory.